evert/evert.github.com/_posts/2022/2022-01-29-get-request-bodies.md

 The reality is that this is more like [Undefined behavior][4] from languages like C/C++.
-My understanding is that leaving certain aspects of the language undefined (instead of, say, require an error to be thrown) leaves room for compiler implementations to make certain optimizations.
+My understanding is that leaving certain aspects of the language undefined (instead of for example requiring an error to be thrown) leaves room for compiler implementations to make certain optimizations.
 Some compilers also have fun with this; GCC [starts a video game][5] in a specific case of undefined behavior.

-If you were to write a C program that relies on how a compiler dealt with specific undefined behavior, it means you're program is no longer a portable C program, but a variant of C that only works on some compilers.
+If you were to write a C program that relies on how a compiler dealt with specific undefined behavior, it means your program is no longer a portable C program, but it's written in variant of C that only works on some compilers.

 The same applies for HTTP as well.
 It's true that undefined behavior means that *you* as a server developer can define it, but you are not an island!

-When working with HTTP, there's servers but also load balancers, proxies, browsers and other clients that all need talk to you.
+When working with HTTP, there's servers but also load balancers, proxies, browsers and other clients that all need to work together.
 The behavior isn't just undefined server-side, a load balancer might choose to silently drop bodies or throw errors.
-There's many real-world examples of this, `fetch()` being a bit one.
+There's many real-world examples of this. `fetch()` for example will throw an error.

 This hasn't stopped people from doing this anyway.
 OpenAPI [removed][11] support for describing `GET` request bodies in version 3.0 (and `DELETE`,